Over and Under the Hill...another chance to walk & boat!

 The Plan is due to be completed at the end of Spring 2016.

-Recent canalside activity saw The Canal & River Trust hosting Lock Open Days on 13th and 14th February when Locks 14 and 15 and the pound between were drained dry.
+Canalside activity earlier in the year saw The Canal & River Trust hosting Lock Open Days on 13th and 14th February when Locks 14 and 15 and the pound between were drained dry.
 This enabled children from Stoke Bruerne Primary School to come and watch the catching and rehoming of stranded fish before any work commenced – there weren’t too many, the sight of a skateboard in the mud probably caused equal interest!
 During the two open days members of the public could climb down into the lock to see quite how deep it is and see the remarkable Victorian engineering and brickwork still surviving.
 Over 1200 visitors made the descent despite one of the days being wet and miserable.
 During the open days the Partnership manned an information stand about the work of the Adoption Group which attracted a lot of interest, we signed up two new members and many more took away contact details which is encouraging.

 About 50 families interacted with CRT's Explorer, 45 young people learned to fish with the Northampton Nene Angling Club and a whopping 31 Friends were signed up by CRT's East Midlands Fundraising team.

 The Partnership supported initiative, to purchase and put in place a defibrillator outside the Canal Museum has reached realisation.
 This valuable community facility has now been installed on the side wall of the Canal Museum and is operational.
 Our thanks go to all the organisations and individuals who have most generously funded the unit in memory of David Henderson, ex Museum Manager who sadly suffered a fatal heart attack in January 2014.
-A training session for villagers and other interested parties will be on Monday 16th May from 10.00 am – about two hours – anyone wishing to register, please contact Stephanie Furniss at the Museum (there are 50 places).

 NEW PUBLIC SPACE